Lesson Plan - Get It!

 - What numbers on the number line are less than 3?

 Timelines are helpful to see a span or length of time.
-Look at this George Washington Timeline posted by Courtney Schermerhorn.
+Look at this George Washington Timeline.
 You can see a straight line with numbers below it, just like the number line above.

 Instead of counting from 0-10 like the number line above, this timeline shows a period of time in years and counts from the year 1730 to 1810.
 This particular timeline is showing the life of George Washington.

-After looking at the timeline examples, share with your parent or teacher why you think timelines are helpful.
+After looking at the timeline examples, tell why you think timelines are helpful.

 - Were you able to understand Baby Dragon's life story using the timeline?